-Classes of shares available Income Shares

-Currency of denomination Pounds Sterling
+Classes of shares available Income Shares Currency of denomination Pounds Sterling

 Minimum initial investment £1,000,000

 Minimum subsequent investment £100,000

-Minimum withdrawal None, provided the minimum

-holding is maintained
+Minimum withdrawal None, provided the minimum holding is maintained

 Minimum holding £1,000,000

 Preliminary charge 7%

 Redemption charge None

-Annual management charge 0.75% per annum of funds under

-management subject to a minimum of £55,000 per annum
+Annual management charge 0.75% per annum of funds under management subject to a minimum of £55,000 per annum

 Charge for investment research None

 Annual accounting date 30 November

 Interim accounting date 31 May

 Annual income allocation date 31 March

 Interim income allocation date 30 September

-Invest in any Securities Market of a Yes Member State of the EU or states within the EEA on which securities are admitted
+Invest in any Securities Market of a Member State of the EU or states within the EEA on which securities are admitted to Official Listing Yes

 Invest in Eligible Markets As listed in Appendices 4 and 5

 Income Equalisation Yes

 Charges taken from Income or Capital All charges other than those relating directly to the purchase and sale of investments will be taken from income.
 If at the end of an accounting period there is insufficient income the shortfall may be allocated to capital.

-Income to be distributed as a dividend or
+Income to be distributed as a dividend or interest?

-interest?

-to Official Listing

 The Company may distribute income in the form of a dividend or interest depending on the composition of the assets held over the accounting period.

+Minimum initial and subsequent investme ent amounts, minimum investment